thisisnashir/HibernateTests/readme.md

 So we create a Question class and Answer Class and add answer class to question class as a foreign key.
 This is uni-directional question and answer one-to-one mapping.

+Later on we add Question class as foreign key to Answer Class making it a bi-directional one-to-one mapping.

   [hibernate-cfg-dir]: ./readmeResources/hibernate-cfg-directory.png
   [sql-yog-image-save-screenshot]: ./readmeResources/sql-yog-image-save-screenshot.png